The College Board meets six times a year to oversee the administration of the College, its strategic direction and its finances.

 Ian has spent most of his career in Financial Services, initially with JBWere, that later became Goldman Sachs Australia.
 During his time at Goldman Sachs & JBWere Ian served as a Director and member of the Management Committee and Risk Committee.
 He was President of JBWere’s Securities Division in New York from 1995 to 2000.
 Ian was a Director of the Financial Services Council, the Industry Peak Body from 2010 until 2012.
 Ian’s final role was CEO of Goldman Sachs Asset Management in Australasia.

 Ian is currently Vice-Chair of Voyager Indigenous Tourism (Ayers Rock Resort), Vice-Chair of Australia’s National Research Organisation for Women’s Safety, Chair of the Indigenous Land Corporation's Board’s Finance, Legal and Investment Sub-Committee, and Chair of the Indigenous Bursary Steering Committee at Melbourne Grammar School.
 He is also an executive coach.
 Ian was a resident of Trinity College and holds a BA from the University of Melbourne, majoring in philosophy and economics.
+He is currently the Chairman of the Finance and Audit Committee.

 Ms Lyn Shalless, FCA, GAICD, Secretary to the Board